A Matrix Theory Construction of the IIA/IIB Wall: IIA/IIB Wall

 then the Ricci curvature very quickly grows to the order of string scale in the region $-c \leq \tau\leq +c$.\footnote{Note that this parameter $c$ is not to be confused with $\epsilon$ from earlier.} A IIA/IIB wall placed at $\tau\; (=X^+)=0$ is can be described by Type II supergravity with constant dilaton/metric outside of this region, and requires the (irrelevant deformation of) the symmetric orbifold CFT description in the interior.
 This situation is not too dissimilar to the holographic dual solutions of $Dp$-branes worldvolume theories for $p\leq 2$ which always contain regions of the bulk spacetime which cannot be described by a gravitational EFT \cite{Itzhaki:1998dd}.

-\paragraph{Finite string frame tension:} Finally, notice that because the half-space gauging interface is topological, the IIA/IIB wall is tensionless in the $g_s=0$ core region.
-This means that its total mass-energy comes solely from the varying dilaton profile transverse to it which can only be calculated near the core region in the symmetric orbifold formalism due to the breakdown of the Type II supergravity EFT when $|\nabla \phi|$ is large.
-This allows us to conclude that the tension of our IIA/IIB wall must be finite in the string frame\footnote{The string frame tension is directly related to the MST energy because the MST Hamiltonian is directly proportional to the string worldsheet Hamiltonian when $g_s$ is small \cite{Dijkgraaf:1997vv}.} because $g_s(\tau)=0$ is adiabatically connected to the case of a small position-dependent $g_s(\tau)$, such as $g_{s}(\tau)=g_{s,0}(1+\tau^2/c^2)$ in the neighborhood of $\tau=0$ in \eqref{eq:cases}.
-This follows from the symmetric orbifold point-of-view since this just amounts to turning on a small position dependent irrelevant coupling.
-This implies that the string frame tension of the IIA/IIB wall is adiabatically connected to zero, so therefore must be finite.
-While we leave a precise calculation of this tension as a function(al) of $g_s(\tau)$ for future work, we can conclude that our domain wall satisfies the Swampland Cobordism Conjecture prediction \cite{McNamara:2019rup} of a finite energy domain wall between IIA and IIB since the $\tau$-dependent MST Hamiltonian takes $\mathrm{Sym}^{N}(\mathbb{R}^8)$ states to $\mathrm{Sym}^{N}(\mathbb{R}^8)/\mathbb{Z}_2$ states (with small irrelevant couplings on both sides) in finite time.
-Additionally, for each value of $N$, such a 2D/3D gauge theory interface precisely engineers a cobordism class-killing domain wall in an AdS holographic setting \cite{Ooguri:2020sua}.
+\paragraph{Transmissibility and Finite Energy of Wall:} Notice that because the half-space gauging interface is topological, the IIA/IIB wall is tensionless in the $g_s=0$ core region.
+This means that the total stress-energy of the wall comes solely from the varying dilaton profile transverse to it.
+One cannot use the Type II supergravity EFT since it is not valid in the region where $|\nabla \phi|$ is large.
+However, we argue that the symmetric orbifold picture of the wall allows us to conclude that the wall is transmissible and of finite stress-energy.
+Recall that when $0<g_s\ll 1$, the IIA/IIB MSTs can be presented as irrelevant deformations of $\mathrm{Sym}^N(\mathrm{GS}_{A/B})$ where the irrelevant deformation to the Lagrangian takes the form\footnote{The DVV interaction was originally argued in the IIA MST, but their argument equally works for the IIB MST.} $\frac{g_s}{M_s}V_{\mathrm{int}}$ \cite{Dijkgraaf:1997vv} where $V_{\mathrm{int}}$ has dimension $(\frac{3}{2},\frac{3}{2})$.
+This means that the effect of this interaction on states with $P^-\ll M_s/g_s$ can be treated perturbatively.\footnote{Technically only first order perturbation theory is valid without including additional $g^n_s$ terms \cite{Dijkgraaf:2003nw}.} See figure \ref{fig:wave} for a depiction.
+In the context of the IIA/IIB domain wall, the effect of a $\tau$-dependent $g_s$ from the perspective of, say, graviton states can be treated using time-dependent perturbation theory.
+This clearly makes graviton radiation transmissible across the wall as long as $P^-\ll M_s/g^{max.}_s$.
+Moreover, since the effect of the irrelevant coupling can be adiabatically switched on, the stress-energy of the wall as measured from low-energy gravitons is adiabatically connected to 0, so we conclude that the stress-energy of our IIA/IIB wall must be finite.
+While we leave a precise calculation of this stress-energy as a functional of $g_s(\tau)$ for future work, we can conclude that our domain wall satisfies the Swampland Cobordism Conjecture prediction \cite{McNamara:2019rup} of a finite energy domain wall between IIA and IIB.
+Additionally, for each finite value of $N$, such a 2D/3D gauge theory interface precisely engineers a cobordism class-killing domain wall in an AdS-like holographic setting \cite{Ooguri:2020sua}.